henryscheible/tensorflowtutorial/readme.md

 Readme:

-This is my work following a tensorflow tutorial for python
+This is my work following a tensoflow tutorial for python